 Some attorneys do not feel comfortable communicating with paralegals as equals.
 Equals can give advice to one another.
 The same information, when offered as a suggestion instead of advice, will probably be better received.
-It's a bit petty and shouldn't be necessary, but being aware of this may help your communication.
-Once paralegals prove their worth, this style of communicating may no longer be necessary.
+It's a bit petty and shouldn't be necessary but being aware of this may help your communication.